 “Plus, if it isn’t Maro, eliminating him from the game would spare him from getting killed,” I reassured myself.
 I typed his name.
 “Done.
 Let’s see what happens next.”

 When the clock reached zero, the screen went blank, but nothing else happened.
 I paced my room, waiting.
 I tried to entertain myself, but they turned off the internet.
-I think it was about five minutes later when my door automatically opened.
+Approximately five minutes later, my door automatically opened.

 I cautiously stepped out, just as everyone did.
 The highway lights were a vivid blue and had a movement pattern that pointed down one way.
 I didn’t see Maro.